Clay Matthews Jr.: Life after pro football

 Matthews resides in Agoura Hills, California.
 He serves as defensive coordinator at Oaks Christian High School, a co-ed private school in Westlake Village, California which his son Casey attended.
-He was inducted into the USC Athletic Hall of Fame in 2005, along with his brother Bruce.
+Matthews was inducted into the USC Athletic Hall of Fame in 2005, along with his brother Bruce.
 Matthews also opened a Pontiac car dealership in the Cleveland suburb of Euclid in 1992; it currently operates under new ownership as Sims Buick GMC.

 Matthews and his brother Bruce competed with members of their family on the popular TV game show Family Feud, hosted by Richard Dawson.
 The Matthews family won the game, with Matthews being one of two family members to play in the final round.
 They ended the game with 41 points total but did not take the $10,000 grand prize.

-In 2014, he was named Director of Football Operations at Carter High School (Tennessee), where he once served as an assistant coach.
+In 2014, Matthews was named Director of Football Operations at Carter High School (Tennessee), where he once served as an assistant coach.

 Personal life

 Matthews is married to Leslie Matthews.
 They have five children: Jennifer, Kyle, Brian, Clay III, and Casey.
 Clay III and Kyle played football at USC, while Casey was a linebacker for the Oregon Ducks football at the University of Oregon.
-Clay III was drafted by the Green Bay Packers in the 2009 NFL Draft, while Casey was drafted in Round 4 of the 2011 NFL Draft by the Philadelphia Eagles.
+Clay III was drafted by the Green Bay Packers in the 2009 NFL draft, while Casey was drafted by the Philadelphia Eagles in the 2011 NFL draft.